bmbruno/js-promises-demo/README.md

-# Learning JavaScript Promises by Example
+# JavaScript Promises by Example

 This repo features several working examples of JavaScript Promises and composition functions of the Promise object.